-Of all things you purchase for your child, the right car seat should be on top of your list.
-However, it is important to choose a car seat that is adequate for your child, saying that it fits your child’s weight, size, and age and fits your vehicle.
+The right car seat should be on top of your list of all things you purchase for your child.
+Further, choosing a car seat that is adequate for your child is important.
+The right car seat will fit your child’s weight, size, and age and your vehicle.

 What are the car seat laws in Texas?

-With Texas requiring drivers and passengers to wear seat belts, it is important to know what car seat best fits your child and the laws.
-In summary, all children under 17 years of age must be secured in a safety belt or child safety seat.
+Since Texas requires drivers and passengers to wear seat belts, it is important to know the laws that regulate car seats and seat belts.
+In summary, the law states that all children under 17 years of age must be secured in a safety belt or child safety seat.

-Children under the age of 8 must ride in a car seat unless they are taller than 4 feet 9 inches.
+Additionally, children under the age of eight must ride in a car seat or booster seat unless they are taller than 4 feet 9 inches.
 Older children that have outgrown a booster seat must be buckled with a seat belt.
-If this is failed, the ticket will be $250.
 In addition, children under the age of 13 must be buckled up in the backseat rather the front passenger seat.
 If anyone fails to follow these laws, the police can fine them up to $250.

 Are there federal safety standards for car seats?